tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/insertion-sort.rst

    //   new element (10) is not smaller than sorted elements[3] (7)
    //   -- pass e --
    //   new element (10) is not smaller than sorted elements[4] (8)
-   //   insert new element (10) to the end of sorted elements
+   //   new element (10) was not smaller than any sorted elements so insert it at the end of sorted elements

    // all loops have completed
    // sorted elements: [2, 3, 4, 7, 8, 10]